Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Issues with the Reward Learned by AIL

-In this section, we discuss why the reward function derived by the discriminator of AIL cannot be used for downstream tasks, e.g., reusing the reward to learn a policy in an environment with different dynamics from the environment where the reward learns.
-We propose that the reasons are two folds, i.e., the learned reward function is not only \textit{dynamics-dependent} but also \textit{policy-dependent}.
+In this section, we explore the limitations of the reward function generated by the discriminator in AIL.
+We argue that this function does not represent a true or transferrable reward, hindering the performance of downstream tasks.
+Specifically, it is inadequate for relearning an optimal policy, particularly in environments with dynamics that differ from those of the training environment.
+Our analysis identifies two main factors contributing to this shortcoming: the learned reward function is not only \textit{dynamics-dependent} but also \textit{policy-dependent}.